alireza-aghelan/medical-image-super-resolution/README.md

 It is also possible to test the original real-esrgan model and fine-tuned model in the fine_tune_retinal_image.ipynb and fine_tune_chest_x_rays.ipynb files

-Below are some outputs of the real-esrgan model and the fine-tuned model
+Below are some outputs of the real-esrgan model and the fine-tuned model:

 Retinal images